In a given CpG site from a single cell we will either have a C or a T

 of methylation, hydroxymethylation and unmethylation for a given CpG

 site.
-Table 1 presents the arguments of the MLML
+Table 1 presents the arguments of the MLML and Table

 2 lists the results returned by the function.